chuangcaleb/wtsa/_poosts/The Greatest Showman Series/From Now On – Analysis.md

 **What's waited 'til tomorrow starts tonight**

-> Even (Especially) while it’s still dark and hopeless, a promise begins
+> Even (especially) while it’s still dark and hopeless, a promise begins

 > V: Barnum and Bearded Lady clinks mugs, reminiscent of Barnum sealing his deal with Philip in The Other Side